Elijah-Bodden/Membrane/README.md

 ___
 <b id="f1">1 </b>The following items are able to be imported from the npm module: `CONFIG`, `GossipTransport`, `authPeers`, `deauthPeer`, `defaultConfig`, `detatchedRoute`, `eventHandler`, `eventHandlingMechanism`, `gossipTransport`, `hiddenAliasLookup`, `init`, `initialReferenceLedger`, `livePeers`, `loadConfig`, `mostRecentServerHeartbeat`, `networkMap`, `networkMap`, `onAuthRejected`, `onLivePeersUpdated`, `onPublicError`, `peerConnection`, `pubAliasLookup`, `pubAliasUnparser`, `routingTableTransport`, `serverHardRestart`, and `topologyTransport`. [↩](#a1)
 ## Contributing
-I appreciate any and all contributions!
+I appreciate any contributions!
 If you see something you think you can improve in the code, please make a PR.
 If you just have an idea or spot a bug, that's great too!
 Please, open an `issue` with either the `bug` or `enhancement` tag.
 And if you just want to show some love to the project, it'd mean a ton if you left a star!
 ## Authors
 * **Elijah Bodden** - *Initial work* - [Elijah-Bodden](https://github.com/Elijah-Bodden)
 ## License
-This project is licensed under the MIT License.
+MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Built With
 - The core module - 100% [Vanilla.js](http://vanilla-js.com/).
-Additionally, check out [kNow](https://github.com/Elijah-Bodden/kNow), which I spun off of the homebrew event handler made for use in Membrane.
+Also check out [kNow](https://github.com/Elijah-Bodden/kNow), which I spun off of membrane's homebrew event handler.
-- Frontend - Standard HTML/SCSS/JS, plus [Sigma.js](https://github.com/jacomyal/sigma.js)+[Graphology](https://github.com/graphology/graphology) to power the gorgeous network visualization graph (and a pinch of Font Awesome for icons)
+- Demo frontend - Pure HTML/SCSS/JS, plus [Sigma.js](https://github.com/jacomyal/sigma.js)+[Graphology](https://github.com/graphology/graphology) to power the gorgeous network visualization graph (and some pretty Font Awesome icons!)
-- Backend - JS on [node](https://github.com/nodejs/node) using, most notably, [Winston Logger](https://github.com/winstonjs/winston) for logging and [WS](https://github.com/websockets/ws) as a WebSocket server
+- Backend - [Node](https://github.com/nodejs/node) using lots of libraries, but especially [Winston](https://github.com/winstonjs/winston) for logging and [WS](https://github.com/websockets/ws) for websockets

 ## Contact
 Elijah Bodden - elijahbodden@protonmail.com / admin@membranexus.com